attilamacskasy/openidsync/README.md

 	- `SuggestRemovals` (bool): If true, after import it lists AD users with a `mail` attribute in the target OU that are not present in the CSV and are not managed by this tool (it never deletes).
 	- `SkipUserBasedOnDisplayName` (array of strings): Substrings that, if found in `Display name`, skip processing that row.
 Defaults if omitted: `(Archive)`, `(Temp)`.
 	- `SkipUserBasedOnUserPrincipalName` (array of strings): Substrings that, if found in UPN, skip processing that row.
 Defaults if omitted: `#EXT#`, `Temporary`.
 Additionally, base substrings `archiv` and `temp` are always enforced even if not listed, and all matching is case‑insensitive.
+	- `GroupSecurityExceptions` (array of strings): Display names of non-security source groups that should receive an additional `Sec_` prefixed security group clone with mirrored membership in AD.

 - `LoggingConfig`:
 	- `Mode` (string): `File`, `Syslog`, or `Both`.
 Default: `File`.